muir/drbd-lxd/README.md

-use `cfdisk` (or whatever partition tool you prefer) to create partitions on the disk to be used for drbd. one 128MB * number-of-data-partitions partition for the meta-data. the rest of the disk for data.
+use `cfdisk` (or whatever partition tool you prefer) to create partitions on the disk to be used for drbd. one 128MB times number-of-data-partitions partition for the meta-data. the rest of the disk for data.
 The number of data partitions should probably be one or two.